apache/cloudstack-documentation/source/adminguide/accounts.rst

 Behavior of Dedicated Hosts, Clusters, Pods, and Zones
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The administrator can live migrate instances away from dedicated hosts if
+The administrator can live migrate Instances away from dedicated hosts if
 desired, whether the destination is a host reserved for a different
 account/domain or a host that is shared (not dedicated to any particular
 account or domain).
 CloudStack will generate an alert, but the operation
 is allowed.

 Dedicated hosts can be used in conjunction with host tags.
 If both a
-host tag and dedication are requested, the instance will be placed only on a
+host tag and dedication are requested, the Instance will be placed only on a
 host that meets both requirements.
 If there is no dedicated resource
 available to that user that also has the host tag requested by the user,
-then the instance will not deploy.
+then the Instance will not deploy.

 If you delete an account or domain, any hosts, clusters, pods, and zones
 that were dedicated to it are freed up.
 They will now be available to be